pattchok/snapstrip-photobooth/README.md

 ## what it does

-- pick from 5 pastel color themes
+- pick your favorite theme
 - take 4 photos with a countdown timer
-- photos get assembled into a classic film strip with thick doodle-style borders
+- photos get assembled into a classic film strip
-- open space at the bottom for dates, names, or whatever you want
-- download your strip, share a link, or generate a QR code
+- download your strip or share a link

 ## tech stack